 - Proposals should be situated in the context of the institution and must include an Institutional Data Narrative as part of the proposal's 15-page Project Description that uses data, disaggregated to the extent that is feasible for proposers, to provide insights into the institution and its students. - Activities, supports, evaluation and, if required, research plans must be designed using an intersectional lens.
 Specifically, proposers are encouraged to discuss how the project components account for students' intersecting membership in populations described by demographic characteristics and/or lived experiences (e.g., low-income, commuter, parenting, first-generation, or veteran status). - Collaborative proposals from either single or multiple institutions must use a portion of the Management Plan to describe the roles of all senior personnel as well as the nature of the collaboration between institutions.
 It is imperative that all collaborating institutions have a clear and appropriate voice in the leadership and execution of the project as it applies to their students. - All IEP proposals must include a detailed evaluation plan, executed by an experienced and independent evaluator, that will provide both formative and summative feedback on the project's progress towards its stated goals.
 Each evaluation plan should include clear evaluation questions, quantitative and/or qualitative data streams beyond baseline institutional research data, specified methods for data analysis, and a mechanism for providing a written evaluation report to the project team at least annually.
-Please see "Proposal Preparation and Submission Instructions" below for additional information about the expectations for project evaluation. - All IEP proposals that plan to financially support undergraduate or graduate students, for instance as tutors, peer mentors, research assistants, or other trainees must include a student mentoring plan of maximum 1 page as a supplemental document.
+Please see "Proposal Preparation and Submission Instructions" below for additional information about the expectations for project evaluation. - All IEP proposals that plan to financially support undergraduate students, for instance as tutors, peer mentors, research assistants, or other trainees must include a student mentoring plan of maximum 1 page as a supplemental document.
 This document should discuss specific strategies that will be utilized to provide academic, professional, and other valuable types of mentoring to these students.
 A student mentoring plan is not required if a project solely intends to provide incentives to students serving as research subjects without additional training requirements or duties.
+This solicitation specific required plan is separate and distinct from the mentoring plan required by the PAPPG for proposals that request funding to support postdoctoral scholars or graduate students.